Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 }
 {% endcodeblock %}

-You may be tempted to use direct comparison with undefined:
+You may be tempted to use direct comparison with `undefined`:

 {% codeblock lang:javascript %}
 if(variable !== undefined ...
 {% endcodeblock %}

-But this is asking for trouble because in EcmaScript 3 (all older browsers, such as IE 6-8) undefined can be overwritten:
+But this is asking for trouble because in EcmaScript 3 (all older browsers, such as IE 6-8)  `undefined` can be overwritten:

 {% codeblock lang:javascript %}
 window.undefined = 'pancakes';